aws-samples/aws-modernization-with-baffle/content/aws-Prerequisites/managed_acct.md

 ---
 # Using your own AWS account

 To run this workshop successfully, we will need to run through a few steps to properly set up and configure the environment.
-These steps include provisioning below resources using Cloudformation templates
+These steps include provisioning the following resources using Cloudformation templates

- 1. Create an AWS IAM group with relevant policy.
+ 1. Create an AWS IAM group with relevant policies.
- 2. Provision following resources
+ 2. Provision the following resources
     * RDS Postgres instance
     * DMS instance
     * EC2 instance with Baffle software